PotzarellaMozarella/Lead-Tracker_Chrome-extension/README.md

-Welcome to the Lead Tracker Chrome Extension README!

 Experience a revolutionary way to manage and track your leads directly from your browser.
 Our Lead Tracker Chrome Extension offers a streamlined solution for capturing, storing, and organizing essential website URLs.

 ## Features